roovo/obsidian-card-board/README.md

 ### Completed column
 You can include a complted column on your board.
-This will only include completed tasks that would have appeared in one of the other columns had it not been completed, so it only contains tasks that _belong_ on the board.
+This will only include completed tasks that would have appeared in one of the other columns had it not been completed; so it only contains tasks that _belong_ on the board.

 Where you have columns based on tags and a task is shown in a column due to tags on sub-tasks it will only show in that column if those subtasks are incomplete.